 Ensure that 'Add to Current Qty' is selected on the 'Mobile Qty Entry' drop-down selector so that multiple handheld devices can be used at the same time while counting.
 Even further, this selection will add the quantities together rather than overwrite the previous quantity counted for that item, which would occur if 'Replace Qty' was selected.

-It is recommended to complete at least three Stock Counts on a printed Stock Count form as to ensure the counts can be completed the most accurately; Users will then use their mobile devices to complete a count.
-Before doing so, it is important to exit out of a Stock Count if it was originally opened on a desktop computer.
-The desktop acts as a master record, so if a Stock Count was initially opened and remained opened while a stock count was saved on a mobile device and then saved on the blank desktop template, it will erase all counts.
+It is recommended to complete at least three Inventory Counts on a printed Inventory Count form as to ensure the counts can be completed the most accurately.
+Users will then use their mobile devices to complete a count.
+Before doing so, it is important to exit out of an Inventory Count if it was originally opened on a desktop computer.
+The desktop acts as a master record, so if an Inventory Count was initially opened and remained open while an Inventory Count was saved on a mobile device and then saved on the blank desktop template, it will erase all counts.

 Once completed, save your counts.
-If you completed the count on a paper copy, ensure that you enter the count into the computer and then upload a scanned image of the count using the 'Upload File' button below the grid.
-At the top, right corner of the Count Sheet, there is a 'Count Time' field where you can record the time it took to do the count.
-This is an optional field but can be useful in ensuring consistency in conducting stock counts and can be included in reporting.
+If you completed the count on a paper copy, ensure that you enter the count into the computer and then upload a scanned image of the count using the 'Upload File' button.

 Profit and Loss

-Once your reviews of both the 'Stock Count Details' tab and the 'Item Review' tab are completed, navigate to the Profit and Loss Statement in 'My Reports'.
+Once the Inventory Count is reviewed, navigate to the Profit and Loss Statement in 'My Reports'.
 Running this report will display the Usage $ of each COG category.
 Open the Report Parameters and select the following:

 - (Cutoff - Controllable)

 - Report Type - Operations Statement